Every fish Pokémon in the series, ranked from worst to best

 Image via The Pokémon Company

-This evolutionary pair is a simple loach and a catfish.
+Barboach and Whiscash do not look like they belong in the same evolutionary path.
+This pair is a simple loach and a catfish.
 Whiscash probably tastes delicious when fried, but this list is not about which fish Pokémon is most likely to appear on a Cracker Barrel menu.
+These are not cute Pokémon, and catfish Pokémon are certainly not as cute as Cat Pokémon.

 Finneon / Lumineon